Wired for Love Online Workshop starts September 22! Sign up today!

 High-Level Participation

-PACT training encompasses demonstrations, small group processing, large group processing, and role playing, in which you will play the role of therapist as well as member of a couple.
+PACT training encompasses demonstrations, small group processing, large group processing, and role playing, in which you play the role of therapist as well as member of a couple.
 Participation in these exercises is required, and video cameras must be on throughout the training.

 Our Inclusive Student Culture at the PACT Institute